clearlinux/clear-linux-documentation/source/vm-virtualbox.rst

 Run your new VM
 ===============

-Clear Linux OS for Intel Architecture supports VirtualBox kernel modules used by the Linux kernel 4.9 :abbr:`LTS (Long Term Support)` (*kernel-lts bundle*).
+|CLOSIA| supports VirtualBox kernel modules used
+by the Linux kernel 4.9 :abbr:`LTS (Long Term Support)` (*kernel-lts bundle*).
-This kernel was selected because Clear Linux OS's main kernel (``kernel-native``) bundle keeps up-to-date with the upstream Linux kernel, and sometimes VirtualBox kernel modules aren't compatible with pre-kernel releases.
+This kernel was selected because |CL| OS's main kernel (``kernel-native``) bundle keeps up-to-date with the upstream Linux kernel, and sometimes VirtualBox kernel modules aren't compatible with pre-kernel releases.

-In the first boot, Clear Linux will ask for a login user, type **root** and then the system will ask you for a new password.
+In the first boot, |CL| will ask for a login user, type **root** and then the system will ask you for a new password.

 To install the VirtualBox kernel modules, here are the steps: